RemiMFB/Taiwan-Financial-Sentiment-Dictionary/README.md

-# Taiwan Financial Sentiment Lexicon
+# Taiwan Financial Sentiment Dictionary

 This repository publishes an open, versioned dictionary for sentiment analysis of Traditional Chinese financial news in Taiwan.
 It includes the lexicon in Excel format (XLSX), a clear versioning and release policy, quality-assurance checks, and documentation of the construction workflow (LLM labeling → PMI filtering → human or LLM validation).